The Private Wealth & Private Client Review: Belgium

-Traditionally, a Belgian partnership is very discrete entity as it can be created by private deed with few publication or reporting obligations.
-The latter has changed and will probably continue to change owing to tightened accounting obligations, compulsory registration in the UBO Register and in the Belgian Crossroads Bank of Enterprises.
+Traditionally, a Belgian partnership is a very discrete entity as it can be created by private deed with few publication or reporting obligations.
+The latter has changed and will probably continue to change owing to tightened accounting obligations, and compulsory registration in the UBO Register and in the Belgian Crossroads Bank of Enterprises.

 Outlook and conclusions

-In Belgium, as in many other jurisdictions, high net worth individuals struggle with the tension between legitimate privacy concerns and the trend towards ever-increasing transparency.
+In Belgium, as in many other jurisdictions, high-net-worth individuals struggle with the tension between legitimate privacy concerns and the trend towards ever-increasing transparency.

-Moreover, the instability of the Belgian tax climate exemplified by the rapid increase of the tax burden on investment income and the utter chaos and uncertainty created with the introduction of the Cayman tax have certainly rendered Belgium less attractive for high net worth individuals.
+Moreover, the instability of the Belgian tax climate exemplified by the rapid increase of the tax burden on investment income and the utter chaos and uncertainty created with the introduction of the Cayman tax have certainly rendered Belgium less attractive for high-net-worth individuals.